ursinusdatastructures/Modules/_pages/Module16/Exercise1.md

                             counts[d] += 1

                         # Create an array "csum," where csum[d] holds
-                        # the position in the staging array where a number
+                        # the position in the staging array where the next number
-                        # with digit d in the place we're considering should be placed
+                        # with digit d should be placed in the staging area.
                         # For instance, if there are 5 numbers with digit 0 and
                         # 3 numbers with digit 1, the first number with a digit 2
                         # should be placed at index 8